 Given that this trope is practically universal in the appropriate advertising, only particularly blatant examples should be listed.

-This sort of play is especially annoying to the scientifically-oriented-folks in the audience, because from a true comparison standpoint in science you would want the before and after pictures to be as close as possible - same lighting, same angle, same facial expression, same clothes.
-However the ad creators claim that this is Completely Missing the Point
+This sort of play is especially annoying to the scientifically-oriented-folks in the audience, because, from a true comparison standpoint in science, you would want the before and after pictures to be as close as possible - same lighting, same angle, same facial expression, same clothes.
+The ad creators don't care, because they aren't going for a true comparison anyway, they're going for one that makes their product look appealing.

 - There are usually various weird ads floating around the wiki featuring this effect.
 It's as if the advertisers stopped trying to make their ads reasonably plausible, and instead took Refuge in Audacity.
 Examples include: Different eye colours, different skin color, different gender, and one even featured a pregnant woman in the Before picture.